 DRACO uses a sliding window approach to analyze short reads tiling long target transcripts.
-The default size of the window is equal to 90% the median length of the reads, slid with an offset equal to 5% the window's size.
+The default size of the window is 100 nt, slid with an offset equal to 1% the window's size.

 For each window, the following analysis steps are performed: